KalraA/Reinforcement-Toe-Tactics/README.md

 #### Files:
 DQN.py is the deep q network training

-pg_reinforce.py is the class for policy gradient network
+REINFORCE.py is the class for williams REINFORCE algorithm used as part of alpha go

 project.py uses the policy gradient to train

-train_bot.py is my own deep RL algorithm
+train.py is my own deep RL algorithm, not that great.

 envs has the Tic Tac Toe env.